-The members of the Nominating and Corporate Governance Committee are Maxine Clark, Robert Dixon (Chair), and Craig Leavitt.
+The members of the Nominating and Corporate Governance Committee are Maxine Clark, Robert Dixon (Chair), Craig Leavitt, and Lesli Rotenberg.

-The Nominating and Corporate Governance Committee establishes criteria for membership of the Company's Board of Directors and its committees and selects and nominates candidates for election or re-election as Directors at the Company's Annual Meeting.
+The Nominating and Corporate Governance Committee assesses the skills and experience that would benefit the Board in light of the Company's current and expected business needs and establishes criteria for membership of the Company's Board of Directors and its committees and selects and nominates candidates for election or re-election as Directors at the Company's Annual Meeting.
 Additionally, the Committee determines the composition, nature and duties of the Board committees and oversees the Board and committee self-evaluation processes.

 The Committee is also responsible for reviewing and making recommendations to the Board regarding the Company's Corporate Governance Guidelines, whistleblower policy and ethics codes.
+The Committee oversees and advises the Board regarding management of the Company's strategy, initiatives, risks, opportunities and reporting on material environmental, social and governance ("ESG") matters.